noahehall/theBookOfNoah/0current/hashicorp/terraform.md

   - combines multiple resources into a single configuration
 - root module: the root directory containing the configuration files, and any child module directories
 - child modules
+  - can be local / remote
   - terraform will only use the confg files from a single directory,
   - however, using the `module {}` blocks in a configuration will cause terraform to use configuration in other directories
+- use cases
+  - sharing modules across projects, teams, etc
+  - configuration organization & reusability
+  -

 ### backends